yaowenqiang/udemy-docker-mastery/NOTES.md

   + Container-to-container in a Overlay network(uses VIP)
   + External traffic incoming to published pots(all nodes listen)

+## Stacks

+Stacks: Production grade compose

++ In 1.13 Docker adds a new layer of abstraction to Swarm called Stacks
++ Stacks accept Compose files as their declarative definition for services, networks, and volumes
++ We use docker stack deploy rather then docker service create
++ Stacks manage all these objects for us, including overlay network per stack, Adds stack name to start of their name
++ New deploy: key in Compose file: Can't do build:
++ Compse now ignores deploy: Swarm ignores build:
++ docker-compose cli not needed on Swarm server

+> docker stack deploy -c example-voting-app-stack.yml voteapp

 ## Container Registries Image Storage and Distribution